vocamen/vocamen.github.io/_includes/indexcontent.md

 <a name="churches"></a>

 ## Churches
-This mission is towards local churches.
+This mission is aimed at local churches.
-We strive to equip people with a zeal for evangelization, art and tech.
+We strive to equip people with a zeal for sharing the gospel, art and tech.
-Don't hesitate to [contact us](more/engage/), share this website or even print this page as a leaflet to communicate the vision and encourage young and less young people to be creative and listening to God's plan in your local community.
+Don't hesitate to [contact us](more/engage/), share this website or even print this page as a leaflet to communicate the vision and encourage young and old people to be creative and listen for God's plan in your local community.